Chemical-mechanical polishing: Chemical action

 Chemical mechanical polishing or planarization is a process of smoothing surfaces with the combination of chemical and mechanical forces.
 It can be thought of as a hybrid of chemical etching and free abrasive polishing.

 Usage in semiconductor fabrication

 Before about 1990 CMP was viewed as too "dirty" to be included in high-precision fabrication processes, since abrasion tends to create particles and the abrasives themselves are not without impurities.
 Since that time, the integrated circuit industry has moved from aluminum to copper conductors.
 This required the development of an additive patterning process, which relies on the unique abilities of CMP to remove material in a planar and uniform fashion and to stop repeatably at the interface between copper and oxide insulating layers (see Copper interconnects for details).
 Adoption of this process has made CMP processing much more widespread.
-In addition to aluminum and copper, CMP processes have been developed for polishing tungsten, silicon dioxide, and (recently) carbon nanotubes.
+In addition to aluminum and copper, CMP processes have been developed for polishing tungsten, and silicon dioxide.